A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation: Numerical experiments

 We adopt the data generation procedure which generates Cauchy data on $\rho>R$ based on Dirichlet observations on $x=R$ based on an exterior extension from \cite{zhang2015fourier} to compare.

 $\hat{u}_{k, n}^{\delta}$ is the Fourier coefficient of the data $u^{\delta}(k, R, \theta)$.
 All other parameters, such as wavenumbers $K_N \cup \{k^*\} $ and the truncation number $N=2[\delta ^{-1/3}]$, where [X] denotes the largest integer that is smaller than X + 1, are chosen to be identical to those in \cite{zhang2015fourier} (Thm 3.3, Rem 3.1).
-Here we use $N_R$, $N_{\rho}$ to denote the total number of observations on $\Gamma_R$, and the total number of data points generated on $\Gamma_\rho$, respectively. \\
+Here we use $N_R$, $N_{\rho}$ to denote the total number of observations on $\Gamma_R$, and the total number of data points generated on $\Gamma_\rho$ {via the exterior extension (\ref{artificial})}, respectively. \\